Rights and Options for Victims of Sexual Violence, Dating Violence, Domestic Violence, and Stalking1

 What Reporting Options Do I Have?

 Criminal: Reporting to University Police and/or local police is an option at any time.
-If you choose not to report to the police immediately following a sexual violence incident, you can still make the report at a later time.
+If you choose not to report to the police immediately following an incident, you can still make the report at a later time.
 However, with the passage of time, the ability to gather evidence to assist with criminal prosecution may be limited.
 Depending on the circumstances, the police may be able to obtain a criminal restraining order on your behalf.

-Administrative: You may report to the campus Title IX Coordinator, who will provide you with written and verbal information regarding applicable University complaint procedures for investigating and addressing the incident.
+Administrative: You may report to the Campus Title IX Coordinator, who will provide you with written and verbal information regarding applicable University complaint procedures for investigating and addressing the incident.
 The Title IX Coordinator will also provide you with information regarding resources available to you, as well as information regarding your rights and options.
 Contact information for the Title IX Coordinator is listed above.

-Health/Counseling/Clergy: You may choose to seek advice and assistance from physicians, psychotherapists, professional counselors, clergy, sexual assault and domestic violence counselors and advocates, including individuals who work or volunteer for them.
+Health/Counseling/Clergy: You may choose to seek advice and assistance from physicians, psychotherapists, professional counselors, clergy, sexual assault, and domestic violence counselors and advocates, including individuals who work or volunteer for them.